MattBixley/eri-support-docs/docs/Using_eRI/OpenOnDemand/Jupyter_Kernels.md

 ## Introduction

 Jupyter kernels execute the code that you write.
-The following Jupyter kernels are installed by default and can be selected from the Launcher:

-- Python 3.8.2
-- Python 3.8.1
-- Python 3.7.3
-- Anaconda3
-- R 4.0.1
-- R 3.6.1

 Many packages are preinstalled in our default Python and R environments and these can be extended further as described on the